Dr Alan Ingram

 Ophélie Véron.
 Deconstructing the divided city: identity, power and space in Skopje.
 Co-supervision with.
 PhD awarded 2015.

 .
 Subverting space: territorial practices and territoriality in the Occupy London movement.
 Funded by ESRC +3 studentship.
 PhD awarded 2015.
-Currently Teaching Associate, Department of Geography, University of Sheffield.
+Currently Leverhulme Early Career Research Fellow, Department of Geography, University of Cambridge.

 Cinzia Polese.
 Negotiating power between civil society and the state: the formulation of asylum policies in Italy and the United Kingdom.
 Funded by ESRC studentship.
 PhD awarded 2013.